📍 Serving Hartford & All of Greater Hartford

 Hearing scheduled7–15 days after filingTenant must be served notice

-Judgment entered (if landlord wins)Day of hearingTenant has 10 days to appeal
+Judgment entered (if landlord wins)Day of hearingTenant has 5 days to appeal in CT

 Physical removal by State MarshalVaries — 2–6 weeksCarried out by a CT State Marshal

-• Connecticut generally follows the federal 1031 treatment — a valid federal like-kind exchange defers Connecticut tax as well, but the rules are technical, so confirm with a Connecticut CPA.
+• Connecticut rides along with the federal treatment.
+A valid federal like-kind exchange defers the Connecticut tax too, but the state has clawback and reporting wrinkles — verify with a Connecticut CPA.

 Hartford Landlord & Tenant Resources